bsebesta/portfolio-v2/content/notes/what-is-ux.md

 ## UX as Truth
 The phrase "UX design" can be stated as a fact: users _experience_ design.
 Which is to say, it is our designs (in combination with context) that influences, though doesn't dictate, the experience.
 The experience might be goal-oriented,

 It's worth noting that we do not control all aspects of the experience.
 Our fellow human beings might use our product as we intended, or for something else entirely.
 They might be happy, or angry, or sad.
-They might be on a phone in a checkout line; a smart speaker in a kitchen; or a laoptop on a train.
+They might be on a phone in a checkout line; a smart speaker in a kitchen; or a laptop on a train.
 They might have fond feelings for our brand and product, or be predisposed to hate us for reasons rational or not.

 We do not, in other words, get to dictate the state of the person approaching us.
 But we can do everything in our power to anticipate, and serve, their needs.
 We can do everything in our power to shape their experience.